 It’s not always possible to fill your whole closet through thrift stores and swaps.
 That’s where eco-conscious brands come in.
 You can use them to fill the gaps in your wardrobe without sacrificing your principles.

 As noted above, many sustainable brands are costly.
 However, there are a few brands out there that are much more reasonable.
-For example, Toad & Co, Alternative Apparel and PACT offer everyday basics at reasonable prices, while Patagonia is a great choice for rugged outdoor gear.
+For example, Toad & Co, Alternative Apparel and PACT offer everyday basics at reasonable prices.
+Patagonia is a great choice for rugged outdoor gear, while Ministry of Supply retails an impressive range of affordable, high-quality casual and business attire (like this stunning recycled tailored shirt).
 For footwear, check out Allbirds, which sells sustainably made running shoes at moderate prices.

 There’s no way around it: Sustainable clothes made with eco-friendly fabrics and fairly paid labor tend to cost more.
 If you’re used to paying $5 for a T-shirt or $25 for a pair of jeans, you’ll never match those prices on new clothing from eco-conscious labels.